The female reproductive system

 The uterus, or womb, is where a baby grows during pregnancy.
-The uterus is about the size and shape of a hollow, upside-down pear.
+It is about the size and shape of a hollow, upside-down pear.

-It is part of the female reproductive system and sits low in the abdomen, between the bladder and rectum, and is joined to the vagina by the cervix.
-On either side of the uterus are the ovaries, which contain eggs.
+The uterus is part of the female reproductive system, which also includes the ovaries, fallopian tubes, cervix (neck of the uterus), vagina (birth canal) and vulva (external genitals).
+It sits low in the abdomen (belly), between the bladder and rectum, and is joined to the vagina by the cervix.
+On either side of the uterus are the ovaries, which contain eggs (ova).
 The ovaries are connected to the uterus by the fallopian tubes.

 Your guide to best cancer care

 A lot can happen in a hurry when you’re diagnosed with cancer.
 The guide to best cancer care for endometrial cancer can help you make sense of what should happen.
 It will help you with what questions to ask your health professionals to make sure you receive the best care at every step.

 Cancer of the uterus (also called uterine cancer) occurs when cells in any part of the uterus become abnormal, grow out of control and form a lump (tumour).
 It can be either endometrial cancer (around 95% of all uterine cancers) or the less common uterine sarcoma: (around 5% of all uterine cancers).

 This cancer begins in the cells in the lining of the uterus (called the endometrium).